• Skip to main content

 Brown Sugar Caramel Apple Pie

-Caramel and apples can actually get even sweeter and more crave-worthy when you add ribbons of buttery brown sugar and make it all into one to-die-for pie.
+One slice of Brown Sugar Caramel Apple Pie & you will fall in love.
+Caramel and apples can get even sweeter and crave-worthy when you add ribbons of buttery brown sugar and make it all into one to-die-for pie.
 There is so much to love about this pie.

 This is also what I call a "half scratch" recipe.
 That means there are a few store-bought items that help make this recipe a bit less labor-intensive.
 This recipe includes premade pie crusts and Kraft caramels.